marcua/blog.marcua.net/_posts/2023-06-11-ayb-helping-you-own-your-data.md

 * Read more about what functionality is coming soon to `ayb` in the [Roadmap](https://github.com/marcua/ayb#roadmap).
 * Make a contribution to the project, starting with the details on [how to contribute](https://github.com/marcua/ayb#contributing).
 * Create an issue, email me, or reach out on social media to get started (my [contact information is here](https://marcua.net/) and I promise to be welcoming).

+## Thank you
+Thank you to Eugene Wu for reading an early draft of this blog post.